 Laboratory supplementing BIOL 1515.
 Includes dissection and study of the human cadaver.
 Enrollment requires credit or concurrent enrollment in BIOL 1515.
-This course will provide laboratory credit for students in an approved LPN or paramedic program.
-Prerequisites: [R] [SCI], ICSM 0104 and completed or concurrent enrollment in BIOL 1515.
+This course will provide laboratory credit for students who in an approved LPN or paramedic program.
+Four hours of lab per week.
+Prerequisites: [R], ICSM 0104; Pre/Corequisite: BIOL 1515